jkulak/git-ninja/README.md

 This can happen, for example, when you execute `$ git checkout cd924da` (or `$ git checkout HEAD~2` - which will switch to your working tree from two commits ago).
 Simply, when you checkout any commit that is not a head of any existing branch.

-Under the hood (🔩), it means that the main HEAD (`.git/HEAD`) is not referencing any of the existing heads in the project (`$ git show-ref --heads`) and therefore is detached 😬.
+🔩 Under the hood, it means that the main HEAD (`.git/HEAD`) is not referencing any of the existing heads in the project (`$ git show-ref --heads`) and therefore is detached 😬.

 It's nothing scary, you are not loosing any files nor commits.
 Read [what to do when you find yourself in the detached head state](#detached-head-state).

 ## Fast-forward merge

-Fast-forward merge doesn't create an extra commit for merging the changes (like GitHub pull request does), and keeps the history linear.
-Under the hood (🔩), it means that the head of the branch that we are merging on to is moved to point to the head of the branch that we are merging from.
+Fast-forward merge doesn't create an extra commit for merging the changes (like GitHub pull request does), and keeps the history linear. 🔩 Under the hood, it means that the head of the branch that we are merging on to is moved to point to the head of the branch that we are merging from.

 # Commands